The Short Version

 - Netted positions: some tools don't distinguish between Yes and No positions on the same market

-Typical workflow: import everything automatically, then manually review each market's entries before filing.
-Allocate 4-8 hours for year-end reconciliation if you've traded actively.
+The usual workflow: import everything automatically, then review each market's entries by hand before filing.
+Budget 4-8 hours for year-end cleanup if you traded actively.

 Part 8 - Penalties for Non-Reporting